 With the entropic prior, only the correlations present in the data are significant,~\cite{Jarrell:1996} while positivity and smoothness of the spectrum are enforced.
-Given that the Maximum Entropy approach is very tractable computationally, it is therefore the best practical choice for analytic continuation of noisy numerical data, whether the noise comes from a Monte Carlo procedure or from numerical round-off.
+Given that the maximum entropy approach is very tractable computationally, it is therefore the best practical choice for analytic continuation of noisy numerical data, whether the noise comes from a Monte Carlo procedure or from numerical round-off.
 The main challenge in that approach is to determine $\alpha$, or a range of values of $\alpha$, for which the result is the most accurate possible.
 As we have illustrated with examples, consistency with the assumptions of the approach is often sufficient to determine the optimal value of $\alpha$.
-This is possible because, for realistic estimates of the standard deviation (or covariance), there exist well separated regions in $\alpha$, with different behaviors in $\chi^2$, where either only information is being fitted or where only noise is added to the fit.
-Those regions can be identified clearly when that function is plotted in log-log scale, and the optimal $\alpha$ is in the transition region between the information- and the noise-fitting regions.
+This is possible because, for realistic estimates of the standard deviation (or covariance), there exist well separated regions where the behavior of $\chi^2$ as a function of $\alpha$ differs, depending on whether only information is being fitted or only noise is added to the fit.
+Those regions can be clearly identified when $\chi^2(\alpha)$ is plotted on a log-log scale.
+The optimal $\alpha$ is in the transition region between the information- and the noise-fitting regions.

-The information- and noise-fitting regimes also have distinctive signatures a) in the normalized distance between the data and the fit expressed in the eigenbasis of the covariance matrix, b) in the autocorrelation of that function, and c) in the plots of sample frequencies of the spectrum as a function of $\log\alpha$.
+The information- and noise-fitting regimes also have distinctive signatures (a) in the normalized distance between the data and the fit expressed in the eigenbasis of the covariance matrix, (b) in the autocorrelation of that function, and (c) in sample frequencies of the spectrum plotted with respect to $\log\alpha$.
 Those functions can therefore be used as diagnostic tools to assess the quality of the fit and also to fine tune the value of the optimal $\alpha$.
-The plots of the spectrum for at sample frequencies also inform on the accuracy of the spectrum.
+The spectrum as a function of $\log(\alpha)$ at sample frequencies also informs us on the accuracy of the spectrum.
 Indeed, high accuracy is indicated by high stability of the spectrum as a function of $\log\alpha$ around the optimal $\alpha$.